Pkingdom-dev/alx-system_engineering-devops/README.md

 This is the alx system engineering devops!
-In today's task, my understanding on will be tested on series of topics in system engineering devops such as:
+In today's task, my understanding will be tested on series of topics in system engineering devops such as:
 * Shell.
 * Shell Navigation.